 Karen Fisher is the author of A Sudden Country, and the upcoming Heart of the Monster.
 A PEN/Faulkner finalist, Washington State Book Award winner, and NEA fellow, she works as a developmental editor and novel coach, and has taught for the University of Washington, the Northwest Institute of Literary Arts, and Fishtrap.
 Her in-progress experiments include memoir, nonfiction, poetry, and things that don’t know what they are.
 She writes, teaches, and raises children and horses from her home on Lopez Island.
-Karen taught the 2011 – 2012 Yearlong Workshop to rave reviews and we’re happy to have her back.
+Karen taught the Yearlong Workshop in 2011 – 2012 and 2015-2016 to rave reviews.
+We’re happy to have her back.

-Fishtrap’s Yearlong Workshop is $6,420 which includes registration and meals for the 2015 and 2016 Summer Fishtrap week-long workshops.
+Fishtrap’s Yearlong Workshop is $7020 which includes registration and meals for the 2017 and 2018 Summer Fishtrap week long workshops.
 Tuition is due in monthly payments over 13 months.
-A $420 discount is available for those who pay their tuition in full by June 5, 2015.
+A $720 discount is available for those who pay their tuition in full by April 1, 2017.

-Early application submission period opens December 15, 2014.
-To apply, prospective participants submit a PDF file including a writing sample of 5-10 pages and a statement outlining their book or project with thoughts on how the Yearlong Workshop will help them on their journey toward completion, plus a $25 non-refundable reading fee.
-Applications will be accepted December 15, 2014 through January 15, 2015.
-We will notify applicants by February 1, 2015.
-If positions in the workshop remain after that time, we will accept additional applications on an ongoing basis until filled.
+Early application submission period opens December 15, 2016.
+To apply, prospective participants submit a PDF file including a writing sample of 5-10 pages and a statement outlining their book or project.
+There is a $25 non-refundable application fee.
+Applications will be accepted through January 15, 2017.
+We will notify applicants by February 1, 2017.
+If positions in the workshop remain after that time, Fishtrap will accept additional applications on an ongoing basis until filled.

 If you have questions, get in in touch with Fishtrap Program Manager, Mike Midlo.
 541-426-3623 / email@example.com